Q.I didn't purchase my machine at Sew Right. Can you teach me to use it?

 Are these good deals?
 They seem to good to be true.

 A. Service contracts are usually offered by those that sell online.
-It is my opinion that they are
+It is our opinion that they are

 worthless.
 The problem is that those that honor the contracts are few and far between, get paid very